-For adults and children over the age of 12, staying up to date on COVID-19 vaccination means you need booster shots, according to the U.S. Centers for Disease Control and Prevention’s recommendations.
+For adults and children, staying up to date on COVID-19 vaccination means you need booster shots, according to the U.S. Centers for Disease Control and Prevention’s recommendations.
 Staying up to date on COVID vaccination is the best way to protect individuals and communities against the virus.
 Health officials expect cases of COVID-19 to increase in the fall and winter months.
 There are updated booster doses now available from Moderna and Pfizer that have been updated to target the Omicron variant in circulation now, as well as the original strains that were covered by previous vaccines.
 These updated “bivalent” vaccines have received emergency use authorization from the U.S. Food and Drug Administration and are available at pharmacies and health care providers.
-The older boosters are no longer available to individuals aged 12 and older.

 Q: When do I need a booster dose?

 A: It depends on multiple factors, including your age, if you are moderately or severely immunocompromised, the vaccine you first received and the timing of your last COVID vaccination dose.